..Frankie Pangilinan sparks an important discussion on rape victim-blaming

 — joyce (@joycejcamille) June 14, 2020

 We’re taking big strides to show the world we will no longer stand for this bullshit.
 But the fight against rape culture is far from over.
 We need allies to win this fight, and straight men need to understand that simply not being a rapist isn’t enough.
 That’s the bare minimum.
-Being an ally against victim-blaming means using your voice and your male privilege to call out other men on their lewd and lascivious behavior to stop assault, rape and violence.
+Being an ally against victim-blaming means using your voice and your male privilege to call out other men on their lewd and lascivious behavior to stop the assault, rape, and violence.

 Words Mags Ocampo